-NEW YORK, NY - Affiliates of Cantor Fitzgerald, a leading global financial services firm and real assets investment company, and Silverstein Properties, a leading global full-service real estate development, investment, and management firm, announce the closing of construction financing for 44-01 Northern Boulevard, a project that Cantor Silverstein Opportunity Zone Trust is invested in.
+RICHMOND, VA - Affiliates of Cantor Fitzgerald, a leading global financial services firm and real assets investment company, and Silverstein Properties, a leading global full-service real estate development, investment, and management firm, announced that they have entered into a joint venture with Collins Capital Partners, a nationally recognized real estate firm and Kaufman Jacobs, a real estate private equity firm.